-You can buy immune-boosting blends (I recommend On Guard from DoTerra), or you can make your own.
-I just put this essential oil blend recipe in my newsletter yesterday for my readers, and I'll go ahead and share it here too:
+You can buy immune-boosting blends like this one from Organic Aromas, or you can make your own.
+I just put this DIY essential oil blend recipe in my newsletter yesterday for my readers, and I'll go ahead and share it here too:

 - 2 drops Lemon essential oil

 - 2 drops Clove essential oil

 - 1 to 2 drops Rosemary essential oil